contino/intro-k8s/content/introduction/introduction/_index.md

 chapter = true
 +++

-### Who are you

-Please Introduce Yourself
+### Please Introduce Yourself

 * Name
 * Role & Company
-* What would you like to learn?
+* What would you like to learn today?

 ![Awesome](/images/awesome.png)